Help Sheet for Formatting

-(4) Go to the IEP article page in Dashboard (e.g. http://www.iep.utm.edu/ockham/) and Edit Post.
+(4) Go to the IEP article page in Dashboard (e.g. https://iep.utm.edu/ockham/) and Edit Post.
 Using the visual tab, click on the point within the article where you want to insert the image, then on “Add Media,” and then click on the intended image file.
 Under the images’ Description, paste a URL-link to the image’s “Attachment Page” (copied in previous step).
-For the Ockham article, it’s this: http://www.iep.utm.edu/ockham/ockham-img/ The link you want is importantly not the direct link to the image, such as: http://www.iep.utm.edu/wp-content/media/ockham-img.png.
+For the Ockham article, it’s this: https://iep.utm.edu/ockham/ockham-img/ The link you want is importantly not the direct link to the image, such as: https://iep.utm.edu/wp-content/media/ockham-img.png.
 Then click “Insert into post.”
-Check with the text tab to be sure all is well; the typical image width is 200 pixels, but if this is too grainy, make the image smaller.
+Check with the text tab to be sure all is well; the required image width is 235 pixels.

 Check your work by previewing the article (top right button: Preview or View Post).
 Look over the article, test links, and anchors.
 The TOC most often has errors.
 Click on each anchor link in the TOC to make sure it goes to the right place.
 Make a record of of the number that is the WordPress name of the article (you can find it in the “post=12345” at the top of your screen).
 Now hit the Publish button (top right blue button).
 You will need this WordPress name of the article in order to name the article within the letter index.